mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

       * `storage_stores.#.read_preference.tags` - List of all tags within a tag set
         * `storage_stores.#.read_preference.tags.name` - Human-readable label of the tag.
         * `storage_stores.#.read_preference.tags.value` - Value of the tag.

-### `aws` - Name of the cloud service that hosts the data lake's data stores.
+* `cloud_provider_config.aws` - Name of the cloud service that hosts the data lake's data stores.
   * `iam_assumed_role_arn` - Amazon Resource Name (ARN) of the IAM Role that the Federated Database Instance assumes when accessing S3 Bucket data stores.
 The IAM Role must support the following actions against each S3 bucket:
       * `s3:GetObject`
       * `s3:ListBucket`
       * `s3:GetObjectVersion`

   For more information on S3 actions, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html).
   * `iam_user_arn` - Amazon Resource Name (ARN) of the user that the Federated Database Instance assumes when accessing S3 Bucket data stores.
   * `external_id` - Unique identifier associated with the IAM Role that the Federated Database Instance assumes when accessing the data stores.
   * `role_id` - Unique identifier of the role that the data lake can use to access the data stores.